Torneio do Brasil

 - Brabham BT38 (Henri Pescarolo): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
 Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.

-- Chevron B20 ["F2-3"?]
-(David Morgan): Appeared as a second Chevron Cars F2 entry for John Watson at Oulton Park in September 1972.
+- Chevron B20 [72-2] (David Morgan): Chevron Racing Team entry in Formula 2 in 1972, raced by Peter Gethin and Vic Elford.
+Gethin won at Pau in early May.
+Also raced by John Watson with a 1900cc Cosworth FVC in the Rothmans 5000.
 Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
-Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping before the cockpit.
+Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping just before the cockpit.
 The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
-It is likely that the would not have been repairable after this, but it is possible it was the basis of the later Nelson Todd car.
+It is likely that the car would not have been repairable after this, but it is possible it survived in some form.

-- March 722 (Gianclaudio "Clay" Regazzoni): In the Torneio do Brasil at the end of 1972, a previously unraced March 722 was entered by Ecurie Shell-Arnold for Clay Regazzoni at two races and for Lameirao, Francisco at another.
+- March 722 (Clay Regazzoni): In the Torneio do Brasil at the end of 1972, a previously unraced March 722 was entered by Ecurie Shell-Arnold for Clay Regazzoni at two races and for Francisco Lameirao at another.
+At the third race, team manager Sandro Angeleri said that "everything possible [was] wrong with the car".
 Nothing more known.

 - Surtees TS10 (Carlos Ruesch): A new car built to replace the TS10/03 wrecked by Carlos Reusch at Pau in May, and raced by him as a Team Surtees entry during the 1972 F2 season.
 Reusch retired after two races of the Torneio do Brasil, and Jean-Pierre Jaussaud drove the car in the final Interlagos race.
 Sold to Geoff Friswell for 1973, and converted to Formula Atlantic specification, but the Clubmen's expert had a poor run of results, which ended at Mallory Park in May when he spun off at Gerards and badly damaged the car.
 Friswell acquired a new March 73B to replace it, and the Surtees was advertised as complete but damaged in November 1973.
 The subsequent history of the wreck is not known, but its tub was later with Dave Allen as a spare for his TS10/01, and was still in its company when TS10/01 was sold by Peter Bromage to Don Wood in the late 1980s.